rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 I was supposed to put all belongings like (mobile, watch, keys, cards) inside the locker.
 Then I entered in the exam room with Mask (mandatory).

 Azure 900 exam was 48 minutes and 38 questions.
 I attempted all questions since there was no negative marking.
+Well I finished my exam within 20 minutes since it won't take exam 48 mins to finish.

 ## You will get score immediately